zhaoyul/aposd-vs-clean-code/README.md

 	    return true;
 	  }

-If you trust the 'isMultipleOfNthPrimeFactor' method, then this method stands alone quite nicely.
+If you trust the `isMultipleOfNthPrimeFactor` method, then this method stands alone quite nicely.
 I mean we loop through all n previous primes and see if the candidate is a multiple.
 That's pretty straight forward.

 Now it would be fair to ask the question how we determine whether the candidate is a multiple, and in that case you'd want to inspect the `isMultiple...` method.